Advantages of the Waterfall Methodology

 When to use Agile

-There are a number of situations when an agile approach is ideally suited.
-These include:
+There are several situations when an agile approach is suitable.

-• Incremental delivery is more important than delivering a big bang solution
+• When incremental delivery is more important than delivering a big bang solution

-• Project team is motivated and embrace change
+• When the project team is motivated and embraces change

-• Product Owners area actively involved in the team
+• When product owners are actively involved in the team.

-• Less time spent modifying detailed project plans
+• Spending less time modifying detailed project plans

-• Close user involvement improves likelihood that delivery meets user expectations
+• Close user involvement that improves the likelihood of delivery meeting user expectations

 Case Study / War Story

-The requirements of the new system were very clear and understood.
+The requirements of the new system were clear and understood.

 The scope was also very clear and it was not acceptable to drop anything out of scope.